High-definition television in Australia: Seven Network

 On 10 May 2016, 7HD returned as a high definition simulcast on channel 70.
 However, Melbourne and Adelaide were the only cities that received 7HD as a simulcast of Seven's primary channel on that date; Sydney, Brisbane and Perth received 7HD as a simulcast of 7mate.
 This is so that upcoming AFL matches can be shown in HD in all markets.

 In order to allow the 2016 Summer Olympics to be broadcast in high definition in all capital cities, 7HD was temporarily changed to a simulcast of Seven's primary channel in Sydney, Brisbane and Perth on 5 August 2016.
 However, it was reverted to a 7mate simulcast in those markets on 22 August 2016, following the conclusion of the Olympics.

-On 16 December 2016, 7HD switched from simulcasting 7mate to simulcasting Seven's primary channel in Sydney, Brisbane and Perth to allow the 2017 Australian Open tennis to be simulcast in high definition in all metropolitan markets.<ref name="DeciderTVAnnouncement" This change was not reverted and 7HD remained a simulcast of Seven in all capital cities.
+On 16 December 2016, 7HD switched from simulcasting 7mate to simulcasting Seven's primary channel in Sydney, Brisbane and Perth to allow the 2017 Australian Open tennis to be simulcast in high definition in all metropolitan markets.
+This change was not reverted and 7HD remained a simulcast of Seven in all capital cities.
 However, in order to broadcast AFL matches featured on 7mate in HD, Seven would use breakaway programming to show AFL matches in HD while keeping 7HD as a simulcast of Seven.
 On 16 January 2020, Seven viewers in metropolitan areas and regional Queensland were given access to 7mate in HD replacing 7food network, a food channel on channel 74.
 Following the relaunch of 7mate HD on Channel 74, 7HD continued broadcasting as a HD simulcast of the main Seven channel in all metropolitan markets.

+7Bravo was launched on 15 January 2023, as a HD channel.